FinCEN Report 114 FBAR

 Tax Return and Extension Information for U.S. Citizens Living/Working Abroad

-Your U.S. income tax return is considered filed on time if it's from and officially postmarked in a foreign country on or before Tax Day 2022 (this includes tax extensions; read more below for details), or given to a designated international private delivery service before midnight of the last date given to you for filing the return.
-If your return is filed late, the delivery service or postmark date doesn't determine the date of filing.
+Your U.S. income tax return is considered filed on time if it's from and officially postmarked in a foreign country on or before Tax Day (this includes tax extensions; read more below for details) or given to a designated international private delivery service before midnight of the last date given to you for filing the return.
+If your return is filed late, the delivery service or postmark date doesn't determine the filing date.
 In this case, when the IRS receives your return, it's considered filed.

-If you are a U.S. citizen or resident alien from the United States, your tax return deadline is April 18, 2023.
-However, if you need more time to file your return beyond the original due date because you lived and/or worked abroad, the IRS allows a two-month automatic extension.
-With this extension, your U.S. return and tax payment due date will be June 15, 2022.
+If you are a U.S. citizen or resident alien from the United States, your tax return deadline is in April.
+However, the IRS allows a two-month automatic extension if you need more time to file your return beyond the original due date because you lived and/or worked abroad.
+With this extension, your U.S. return and tax payment due date will be June.
 You do not have to complete and file a form to obtain the extension.
 Individuals that qualify for the automatic extension are:

 - Taxpayers living outside the U.S. and Puerto Rico whose main business or post of duty is outside these two areas OR